 If I were to chose one to recommend to bolster the heart of a wife or mother, it would be Let Me Be a Woman.

 You Can Still Listen To Elisabeth’s Teaching

-You can still catch Elisabeth Elliot‘s radio program which ran for 13 years.
+You can still listen to EE‘s radio program which ran for 13 years.
 BBN shares a new audio teaching every day!
-She never once failed to challenge my perspective and walk with the Lord.
-Her signature line was, “…and underneath are the everlasting arms,” (Deut.
-33: 27)- the very place where she knew greatest security and contentment could be found, both in this life and the next.
+She never once failed to challenge me in my faith.
+Her signature line was, “…and underneath are the everlasting arms…” (Deut.
+33: 27).

 “‘For it will be like a man going on a journey, who called his servants and entrusted to them his property.
 To one he gave five talents, to another two, to another one, to each according to his ability.
 Then he went away.
 He who had received the five talents went at once and traded with them, and he made five talents more.
 So also he who had the two talents made two talents more.
 But he who had received the one talent went and dug in the ground and hid his master’s money.
 Now after a long time the master of those servants came and settled accounts with them.
 And he who had received the five talents came forward, bringing five talents more, saying, ‘Master, you delivered to me five talents; here I have made five talents more.’
 His master said to him, ‘Well done, good and faithful servant”‘ ~Matthew 25: 14-21